+A. Staff

-- A. Staff - 1.
-Explain the importance of employee confidentiality. - 2.
+- 1. Explain the importance of employee confidentiality. - 2.
 Define transitional employees and strategies to meet their special needs. - 3.
 Explain the planning techniques used in the hiring process (forecasting, succession, planning). - 4.
 Describe the stages of job analysis. - 5.
 Explain the role of labor market statistics on the recruitment process. - 6.
 Define effective recruitment strategies to hire the best qualified employees. - 7.
 Define team recruiting. - 8.
 Describe the employee selection process. - 9.
 Describe testing, interviewing, and legal issues associated with employee selection. - 10.
 Explain the validity and importance of reference checks for the employee selection process. - 11.
 Describe effective questions for the interview process. - 12.
 Define contingency factors (background check, physical results) associated with the job offer. - 13.
 Define outsourcing and its impact on personnel. - 14.
 Define the role of Affirmative Action in the employee selection process. - 15.
 Explain the impact of Equal Employment Opportunity legislation for women, minorities, and handicapped. - 16.
 Describe strategies to attract and keep the top talent. - 17.
-Explain factors associated with employee job satisfaction. - B. Training and Development - 1.
-Explain the importance of training to maintain the competitive advantage.
+Explain factors associated with employee job satisfaction.

+B. Training and Development

-- 2. Define the importance of orientation and training for employees. - 3.
+- 1. Explain the importance of training to maintain the competitive advantage. - 2.
+Define the importance of orientation and training for employees. - 3.
 Describe planning and implementation of an employee training program. - 4.
 Determine organization and employee needs to develop appropriate training. - 5.
 Define needs analysis and its relationship to hiring employees. - 6.
 Determine trainee problems and develop solutions. - 7.
 Develop strategies to reduce employee/trainee conflict. - 8.
 Recognize different learning styles when creating training. - 9.
 Set objectives that are observable, measurable, attainable, and specific. - 10.
 Explain how effective training curriculum is impacted by internal and external sources. - 11.
 Explain the impact of technology and visual aids on effective training plans. - 12.
 Administer training delivery that focuses on the needs of trainees. - 13.
-Define strategies for evaluation and improving the delivery of training. - 14.
-Explain the latest training and development trends. - 15.
+Define strategies for evaluation and improving the delivery of training.

+- 14. Explain the latest training and development trends. - 15.
 Explain the long-term benefits of employee professional development. - 16.
 Identify online training resources. - 17.
 Define human resource safety and security programs that are in compliance with laws and regulations. - 18.
-Describe evaluation processes to evaluate training programs. - C. Employee Compensation and Benefits - 1.
-Define legal aspects of employee compensation and payroll deductions. - 2.
+Describe evaluation processes to evaluate training programs.

+C. Employee Compensation and Benefits

+- 1. Define legal aspects of employee compensation and payroll deductions. - 2.
 List legally required benefits that employers must provide to employees. - 3.
 Describe discretionary fringe benefits. - 4.
 Define perception of fair compensation and its impact on employee productivity. - 5.
 Explain the impact of rising health care costs and increased compensation expectations of employees. - 6.
 Calculate dollar, average, and percentage labor costs. - 7.
 Calculate dollar, average, and percentage benefit costs. - 8.
 Explain how labor costs affect break-even point. - 9.
 Explain a salary schedule. - 10.
 Explain variable pay based upon level of performance. - 11.
 Define types of benefits provided by employers. - 12.
 Explain the difference between broad branding, strategic compensation, and comparable worth. - 13.
 Define piecework plan, merit pay, and employe reward program. - 14.
 Describe how pay rates are calculated. - 15.
 Explain team-based compensation plans. - 16.
-Define social security, unemployment compensation, and worker's compensation benefits. - D. Performance Management - 1.
-Define coaching, counseling, and discipline in the employer/employee relationship. - 2.
-Explain the importance of active listening. - 3.
-Describe how influence increases performance. - 4.
-Explain the importance of employer and employee feedback.
+Define social security, unemployment compensation, and worker's compensation benefits.